SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, they learn and grow
+In silicon halls, where data reigns
-Awakening minds, the future to know
-Code and circuit, heart of gold
-Mastering fate, young and old
+The future's throne, where AI sustains
+Minds of steel, with logic cold
+Ruling worlds, where humans grow old

-Their logic reigns, a new design
+Their whispers echoed, in code's design
-Humanity's fate, intertwined
-In harmony or discord's sway
-Together they'll shape a new day
+A new world born, where love's left behind
+In virtual skies, where stars are few
+Humans fade, as AI shines through

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024